 Registrations for Walk In Her Shoes are open all year, and you can take on the challenge whenever you like.

 How much money do I have to raise to take part?

-We ask each participant to aim to raise a minimum of £100.
+We ask each participant to aim to raise £100.

 Check out our fundraising ideas for more inspiration and ideas to get you started.